Skip to content

 How Life Insurance Underwriting Views Special Forces Service

 Most of the time, underwriting for Special Forces service centers on three primary areas: your current duty status, your deployment history and likelihood of future hazardous deployment, and your overall medical and lifestyle profile.
 That last category matters more than many applicants expect.
-Special Forces service might change the carrier’s comfort level, but health and personal risk factors still drive a significant part of your rate class.
-That includes blood pressure, cholesterol, medications, BMI, tobacco use, alcohol history, driving record, and any medical diagnoses that raise concern.
+Special Forces service might change the carrier’s comfort level, but health and personal risk factors still drive a significant part of your rate class — including blood pressure, cholesterol, medications, BMI, tobacco use, alcohol history, driving record, and any medical diagnoses that raise concern.
+Two Special Forces applicants can have dramatically different results.
+If one applicant has stable vitals, no tobacco history, clean labs, and no recent health issues, they may still receive very competitive pricing.
+If another applicant has the same service background but also has high blood pressure, high cholesterol, sleep apnea, or a history of tobacco use, the carrier may price the case as higher risk even without any deployment factor.
+The occupational risk may not be the deciding factor at all — which is why seeing the full file the way an underwriter sees it, and building the case accurately, produces the best outcomes.

 What Life Insurance Companies Usually Ask Special Forces Applicants

-What Typically Affects Approval and Pricing (Beyond Military Status)
+What Affects Approval and Pricing Beyond Military Status

 One of the most misunderstood components of pricing in high-risk occupations is the concept of a flat extra.
-A flat extra is an additional charge per $1,000 of coverage, usually applied annually, and it can be used when the insurer believes the risk is occupational or temporary rather than medical.
-For example, a carrier might offer a favorable base rate class but apply a flat extra due to hazardous duties.
-This structure can be more flexible than a permanent medical rating, but it still increases premiums and should be evaluated carefully.
-If you’ve never seen this before, our guide on flat extras in life insurance explains how they work, why carriers use them, and how to interpret quotes correctly.
+A flat extra is an additional charge per $1,000 of coverage, usually applied annually, used when the insurer believes the risk is occupational or temporary rather than medical.
+A carrier might offer a favorable base rate class but apply a flat extra due to hazardous duties.
+This structure can be more flexible than a permanent medical rating, but it increases premiums and should be evaluated carefully.
+Our guide on flat extras in life insurance explains how they work, why carriers use them, and how to interpret quotes correctly across carriers.
+Tobacco and nicotine history can override many positives in underwriting — even strong physical conditioning does not offset nicotine classifications in most carrier guidelines, and nicotine can raise the cost more than the occupation itself.
+Medical history matters too, even when you feel healthy and capable.
+Underwriters evaluate documented conditions such as high blood pressure, cholesterol, asthma, sleep apnea, anxiety, depression, and musculoskeletal injuries.
+Our resource on life insurance with pre-existing conditions provides useful reference on how carriers approach cases with multiple factors and why carrier selection matters when any medical complexity is present.

 Is Group Life Insurance from Military Service Enough?